edchelstephens/upskilling/aws/elastic_load_balancer/elb.md

 - Millions of request per second
 - Very low latency
 - Long-lived TCP connections
+- Listeners:
+    - Protocol
+    - Port.

+Internall or externally facing
+Internal meaning only receiving raffic from your private subnets External meaning receiving traffic from the outside internet.
+You can define your listeners by protocol and port and indicate which availability zones your load balancer will service.

+The `target group` is how you identify where you will send the traffic, be it instances, Lambdas, whatever it is that you're distributing the traffic to goes in the target group.

 ## TCP or Transmission Control Protocol
 - a communications standard that enables application programs and computing devices to exchange messages over a network.
 It is designed to send packets across the internet and ensure the successful delivery of data and messages over networks